 “All money and other assets, including property, that are raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting must be held and authorized by a Girl Scout council or Girl Scouts of the USA.
 Such money and other assets must be used for the purposes of Girl Scouting.”

 When you are set up for success, you are better able to set up your girls for success!
-That’s why every year, your council provides trainings, guidelines, and procedures for conducting the Girl Scout Cookie Program and Fall Product Sweets 'N' Treats program, and determines how the proceeds and product rewards system will be managed.
-Check the cookie section of your council’s website to find the answers you need as well as information about local trainings and resources.
+That’s why every year, GSC provides training, guidelines, and procedures for conducting the Girl Scout Cookie Program and Fall Product Sweets ‘N’ Treats program and determines how the proceeds and product rewards system will be managed.
+Check the cookie section Cookies+ of GSC’s website to find the answers you need as well as local trainings and resources.

 Each council also selects the vendors of its choice to provide the products for their product programs.
-Two commercial bakers are licensed by GSUSA to produce Girl Scout Cookies: Little Brownie Bakers and ABC Bakers.
+Two commercial bakers that are licensed by Girl Scouts of the USA to produce Girl Scout Cookies: Little Brownie Bakers and ABC Bakers.
 Citrus Council uses ABC Bakers.
 You can also Meet the Cookies and find additional info on cookie varieties, including nutritional details.

-You play an exciting role in giving your girls opportunities to practice the five skills as they learn how to think like entrepreneurs in a girl-led setting.
+You play an exciting role in giving your Girl Scouts opportunities to practice the five skills as they learn how to think like entrepreneurs.
 Some of the things you’ll do include:

-Not only can girls sell individually, both in person and with the online tools provided by each vendor, they can also participate in group booth sales during product programs.
-Your local council has additional guidance and processes to market booths and ensure they are situated in safe and appropriate locations for girls
+Not only can girls sell individually, both in-person and using the online tools provided by each vendor, they can also participate in group booth sales during product programs.
+Your local council has additional guidance and processes to market and ensure every booth is in a safe and appropriate location.

-Another critical task for each troop is to establish a clear accounting system for all proceeds and product during the programs.
-It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts in a binder or folder), and that all product is tracked.
+Another critical task for each troop is to establish a clear accounting system for all proceeds and products during the programs.
+It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts in a binder or folder), and that all products are tracked.
 For older girls, your job is to oversee their work as they learn to keep impeccable records.
 Be sure to attend product program orientation or training so you are aware of the systems and helpful tools available.

 The Girl Scout Cookie Program and the Fall Product Sweets ‘N’ Treats Program can be exhilarating and busy times during the troop year, but you’re never alone in your efforts!
 You can reach out to your Community Product Chairs when you’re feeling stuck.

-As there are two bakers, there are also two online platforms troops use to manage their cookie business (Smart Cookie and Digital Cookie® ).
+As there are two bakers, there are also two online platforms troops use to manage their cookie business (Smart Cookie and DC24 Cloud®).
 Check the specific guidelines provided by each cookie vendor before participating.
-Girl Scouts of Citrus Council uses Smart Cookies.
 Before girls begin selling online, they should partner with their troop leader and families to learn how to safely run their business online.

 A few more online safety practices to keep in mind: